How to determine eligibility

 You may become eligible by working as faculty for more than one higher-education institution.
 When you work for more than one higher-education institution, you must notify both employers you work at more than one institution and may be eligible for PEBB benefits through stacking.

 As a seasonal employee, you are eligible for PEBB benefits if you work, or your employer anticipates you will work, an average of at least 80 hours per month and work for at least eight hours in each month of at lease 3 consecutive months of the season.
-A season is defined as any recurring, cyclical period of work at a specific time of year that lasts three to 11 months.
+A season means any recurring, annual period of work at a specific time of year that lasts 3 to 11 consecutive months.

 If your employer revises your anticipated work hours to where you meet the eligibility criteria above, you become eligible when the revision is made.

 If you are determined ineligible for benefits but later work an average of at least 80 hours per month and work for at least eight hours in each month for more than six consecutive months, you become eligible the first of the month following the six-month averaging period.